-Where Mexico takes shape
+Where Mexico Takes Shape

 Because Jalisco is the heartbeat of Mexico.
 This is the birthplace of the icons the world recognizes instantly—Mariachi, Tequila, and Charrería—yet it offers far more than folklore.
 It is a destination where you can ride a train through blue agave fields in the morning, explore one of Latin America’s most cosmopolitan arts districts in Guadalajara by afternoon, and watch the sunset over the Pacific in Puerto Vallarta by evening.
 It is the perfect blend of deep tradition and modern style.